simon01092023/simon-kudus-open-api/README.md

 - Beautiful and cute cat images 😻
 - ![Cat Me If You Can!
 Preview](imgs/preview.png)

-2. **Breeds**: Click on "Breeds" in the navigation to see random cat breeds displayed on the screen.
+2. **Breeds**: Click on "Breeds" in the navigation to see random cat breeds displayed on the screen. 🐈‍⬛

-- Random cat breeds displayed when clicking on "Breeds". 🐈‍⬛

 ## Credits